padde/jump.vim/README.md

 ### `:Jc`

-Equivalent to Autojump's 'jc' command – switch working directory, limit search subdirectories of the current working directory.
+Equivalent to Autojump's 'jc' command – switch working directory, limiting the search to subdirectories of the current working directory.

 ### `:Jo`